Generalized modeling of empirical social-ecological systems: Model construction

 \subsection{Conceptual model}

-The structure of the generalized model needs first to be identified: the important state variables in the system, the processes which affect those state variables, and with which state variables these processes interact.
-In previous literature on generalized modeling this step has generally been overlooked.
+The first task in a generalized modeling analysis is similar to that for any dynamical model.
+The structure of the model to be constructed needs to be identified: the important state variables in the system, the processes which affect those state variables, and with which state variables these processes interact.
+In previous literature on generalized modeling this step has generally been overlooked, and an appropriate model simply assumed.
 Modeling social-ecological systems, however, requires a large variety of disciplinary knowledge, and modeling an empirical case requires careful decisions about research questions, system boundaries, and the level of detail of the description.

+A useful tool for model conceptualization from system dynamics is the causal loop diagram \citep{Sterman2000}.
+Causal loop diagrams conceptualize systems in terms of stocks or variables and interactions between those variables, and therefore serve as a good basis from which to identify the state variables and processes needed for a generalized model.
+Causal loop diagrams are already widely used to assess feedbacks within social-ecological systems and many researchers are therefore already familiar with them.

 In the Baltic study, a group with expertise on the ecological, political, economic, and sociological aspects of the Baltic Sea was assembled.
-The group developed a collective causal loop diagram \citep{Sterman2000} outlining the important entities and interactions affecting the dynamics of the Baltic cod fishery during the 1980s \citep{LadeRESULTS} (simplified version shown in Fig. \ref{fig:Baltic}).
-Causal loop diagrams conceptualize social-ecological systems in terms of stocks or variables and relationships between those variables, which can be readily converted into a generalized model.
-Furthermore, causal loop diagrams are often used to assess feedbacks within social-ecological systems and many researchers are already familiar with them.
-This success demonstrated that generalized modeling can be successfully used in collaborative or participatory settings.
+The group developed a collective causal loop diagram outlining the important entities and interactions affecting the dynamics of the Baltic cod fishery during the 1980s \citep{LadeRESULTS} (simplified version shown in Fig. \ref{fig:Baltic}).